gwallison/open-FF/README.txt

 Version 4: Data downloaded from FracFocus on Feb 2, 2020.
 Added the generated field, infServiceCo.
 This field is an attempt to identify the primary service company of a fracking event.
+Including in the output files the raw field 'Projection' which is needed to accurately map using lat/lon data.

 Version 3: Data downloaded from FracFocus on Jan.
 22, 2020.
 Modified the FF_stats module to generate separate reports for the "bulk download" and